 This is Em chord with minor 7th (D note on 2nd string) and added 9th (F# note on 1st string).

 This is Em chord with added 9th (F# on 1st string) and flat 6th (C on 2nd string).
 Try playing this progression: Em7add9, Emadd9(b6) and then Em.
 You will clearly see how each of those melody lines resolves each other.

-I leave up to you to realize which way works better for you – learning guitar chords and how they work in each progression, and then implement them, or changing the melody lines and have them in your ears, meaning that you can hear their change before you actually do it.
-For me, second way is much easier to work with than first, but the best thing for me, which I realized, is to combine both of them.
+I leave it up to you to realize which way works better for you – learning guitar chords and how they work in each progression, and then implementing them, or changing the melody lines and having them in your ears, meaning that you can hear their change before you actually do it.
+For me, the second way is much easier to work with than the first, but the best thing for me, which I realized, is to combine both of them.
 You just have to be fully into what you’re playing.

 Trusted by 200,000+ students, Jamorama is the leading provider of guitar courses.
 If you are looking for a fun way to learn the guitar and want to play-along with your favorite songs, check out Jamorama today…